-The aforementioned provisions certainly speak of the values that we unequivocally protect with the modern legal order, which are the embodiment of the democratic framework of living and acting.
-Why is it important to point out the whole set of constitutional and legal provisions that protect the right to health care of all citizens, especially children, pregnant women and mothers in labor, and the right to protect the physical and mental health of every citizen?
-It is important because the violation, among others, of these provisions is directly related to the problem of violence against women during pregnancy, before and after childbirth.
+others, of these provisions is directly related to the problem of violence against women during pregnancy, before and after childbirth.
 It should be said that the problem of violence against women before childbirth, during and after childbirth was not recognized for a long time in the wider social context, nor was it analyzed from either a medical or a legal point of view.
-Until the middle of the 20th century, obstetric violence, nor actions directly or indirectly related to obstetric violence, were not the subject of critical review by either the scientific or professional public.
+Until the middle of the 20th century, obstetric violence, nor actions directly or indirectly related to obstetric violence, were the subject of critical review by neither the scientific or professional public.
 The problem of violence against women during childbirth therefore and according to the opinion of other authors "represents a relatively new topic both in medical studies and in sociological-feminist research on violence against women in general, and until the end of the last century it was sporadically thematized in wider feminist literature, becoming more visible only in the last two decades" [7].

-At this point, before elaborating in more detail the concept and forms of obstetric violence, the importance and consequences it leaves on society and the individual, it is necessary to point out certain standards regarding the ethics and professional behavior of health workers, highlight the principle of Primum non nocere, and the postulates of the Hippocratic Oath which represents the foundation of the ethics of healthcare workers since the 4th century BC when Hippocrates gave the first codification of ethical principles.
+At this point, before elaborating in more detail the concept and forms of obstetric violence, the importance and consequences it leaves on society and the individual, it is necessary to point out certain standards regarding the ethics and professional behavior of health workers, highlight the principle of Primum non nocere, and the postulates of the Hippocratic Oath which represents the foundation of the ethics of healthcare workers since the fourth century BC, when Hippocrates gave the first codification of ethical principles.

-Namely, the principle Primum non nocere is one of the oldest ethical principles of ancient medical practice, which was also established by Hippocrates, with the basic meaning - do no harm, do no harm, or at least do no harm.
-This principle is based on three very important postulates, namely morality, honesty and fairness in dealing.
-Having said that, the determination of morality, which in principle consists of two components of moral reasoning and moral behavior as a psychological function, implies "man's ability to dictate to himself the norms that he will adhere to during his life, as well as to punish himself if he does not adhere to the norms that he gave himself.
+Namely, the principle Primum non nocere is one of the oldest ethical principles of ancient medical practice, which was also established by Hippocrates, with the basic meaning "to help or at least to do no harm."
+This principle is based on three very important postulates, namely morality, honesty, and fairness in dealing.
+Having said that, the determination of morality, which in principle consists of two components of moral reasoning and moral behavior as a psychological function, implies "man's ability to dictate to himself the norms that he will adhere to during his life, as well as to punish himself if he does not adhere to the norms that he gave himself."
 Each person possesses morality, and morality is, in addition, "the right and obligation of the individual to live and behave according to the principles of honesty and integrity" [8].

-There is no doubt that the changes in the health system of the states have been changing for centuries in accordance with "social and technological requirements" [9], whereby the problem of overtime work of health workers "as a situation that is very common in practice but which should be avoid" [10] but the fact that "today in all countries there is a code of ethics for health workers" [11], the basis of which is certainly Hippocrates' point of view on medical ethics, whose premises were contained even in Hammurabi's code (2100 BC).
+There is no doubt that the changes in the health system of the states have been changing for centuries in accordance with "social and technological requirements," [9] whereby the problem of overtime work of health workers "as a situation that is very common in practice but which should be avoid" [10] but the fact that "today in all countries there is a code of ethics for health workers" [11], the basis of which is certainly Hippocrates' point of view on medical ethics, whose premises were contained even in Hammurabi's code (2100 BC).

 The basic values that healthcare professionals should stand for are: "human and nation health, the life of patients, and the physical and psychological integrity of individuals and certain vulnerable groups" [11].
 In Geneva in 1948, the World Medical Association adapted the Hippocratic Oath to current times.
-The Declaration of Geneva "emphasizes all four fundamental principles of medical ethics from the Hippocratic Oath.
+The Declaration of Geneva "emphasizes all four fundamental principles of medical ethics from the

+Hippocratic Oath.
 A doctor is ordered to perform his duties conscientiously and with dignity, to respect and be grateful to his teachers and to his colleagues as to brothers and sisters" [12].